Home » ... Years After » 20 Years After » We Need to Talk About Srebrenica

 Call for Humanity

 People are still loudly emphasizing the importance of not repeating the mistakes.
-But in their comfy chairs and in the safety of their home and work environment they are unable to hear the screams from war-torn zones, to hear despair of refugees, cry of raped women, and people’s pleads for help.
+But in their comfy chairs and in the safety of their home and work environment they are unable to hear the screams.
+The screams from war-torn zones, to hear despair of refugees, cry of raped women, and people’s pleads for help.

 People share the same history.
 The mosques, churches, monuments, all of it might be different and represent different beliefs, customs, way of life, but all of this is still part of one common, people’s history.
 Destroying it won’t change the fact of its existence in the past.